 © Tracking-Daten aus der Movebank-Datenbank

 The database is financed by the Max Planck Society and the University of Constance.
 The development was also supported by the National Science Foundation, the German Aerospace Center, the German Science Foundation and NASA.
 According to the website, Movebank now has over 20,000 users and thousands of data owners from universities, government agencies and research and conservation groups worldwide.
 "With the data we can show how important animals are.
-That's what we can give back to the animals in return," says Wikelski.
+That's what we can give back to the animals in return," Wikelski explains.

 This is a translation by Mark Newton of an original article that first appeared on RESET's German-language site.